lanijw/go/README.md

 ## Installation

-Because I'm too stingy to spend 5 bucks on registering as a Developer on the Chrome Webstore you will have to load this extension unpacked, but don't worry it's very easy.

-1. Clone this repository wherever you'd like.
-2. Follow the instructions on [Chrome Developers](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) to install (load) the extension.
-3. That's it.
-You've already completed the process.
-Wasn't that easy?
+Install it from the [Chrome Web Store](https://chromewebstore.google.com/detail/go/mahkmjlcgkcpkdoonpgjgbbocgegfjhn).

 ## User Manual

-Enter the short text in the left input and the long URL in the right input.
-A new empty mapping is added when any of the two fields in the empty mapping have text in them.
-A mapping without any text is automatically removed.
+To add a new mapping, click the extension icon.
+It's recommended to pin the extension.
+Enter the short text in the left field and the long URL in the right field.
+Empty fields are added automatically when necessary.
+A set of fields is removed when both fields are empty.
+Changes are saved automatically.

-Changes are saved to chrome's synchronised storage on every key press.
+To use the configured mappings, place your cursor in the address bar, type 'go', press Tab and start typing.
+Matching results are suggested automatically.

 ## Basic Internal Workflow